New Resource

 Video Encoding and Quality Settings

-You also get granular controls over frame rate, resolution, cropping, deinterlacing, denoising, and sharpening filters — though understanding these requires some encoding knowledge.
+Granular controls include frame rate, resolution, cropping, deinterlacing, denoising, and sharpening filters.

 Preset System